22003264/EX.No.2.1-CREATE-A-3D-SOLID-MODEL-FROM-ISOMETRIC-DRAWING/README.md

 ![image](https://user-images.githubusercontent.com/119389139/227705978-4a6110e7-a677-4808-9794-c6ebf12269ba.png)

 ## RESULT:
- Thus, the 3D model is created from given isometric drawing.
+ Thus, the 3D model is created from given isometric drawing